-Provides: Mgr.
-Lucia Barbierik, PhD.
+Provides: doc.
+Mgr.
+Gabriel Baník, PhD.

 Approved: prof. PhDr.
 Ol'ga Orosová, CSc., prof. RNDr.
 Stanislav Krajči, PhD., prof. PaedDr.
-Livia V ärtválvagav.
-PhD.

 Course ID: ÚINF/ | Course name: Programming language C

 JAC1/15

 Practics attendance and activity.
 Home assignment

 Final project.

 The student will gain the ability to create source code files in the C programming language, which is the primary system programming language used in the creation of operating systems and system components, as well as firmware for embedded devices.
 The aim of the exercise is to guide students from the simple language constructs to a full understanding of working with pointers and their use in the management of static and dynamic memory.